 However incongruous it may be to find a vital cultural center inside a shopping mall, the Centro Cultural Borges is an enveloping experience.
-The three-level space is dedicated to Argentina's grandest writer (see p33). exhibiting Borges'
+The three-level space is dedicated to Argentina's grandest writer (see p33). exhibitina Boraes' letters, poems, and effects.
+It is also a garde tango shows draw passionate audiences.
+Its visual arts wing has held shows of Joan Miró and Salvador Dalí's work. ® Map Q5 • Galerías Pacífico, Biamonte 125 • 5555-5359 • Open 10am-9pm

-Equestrian statue of San Martín
+Equestrian statue of San Martín performance space, where avant-